hz2/site/content/workouts/_index.md

 ## running

-data pulled directly from strava, which tracks gps, heart rate, and performance metrics.
+data pulled directly from strava, which tracks gps and performance metrics.

 {{< monthly-mileage-chart >}}